cowboysdude/MMM-WOTD/README.md

 # WWW-WOTD
 Word of the day for MagicMirror2

-## Good-bye bottom_bar (Well, not really)
+## Great for Kids to learn new words!

-* Examples for either bottom bar or top left
+* Examples for top left
 * CSS provided for coloring and sizing.
 Make it your own.
+* Use updateInterval to reload as often as you'd like!

 ## Examples

-Narrow using top left for position
+Using top left for position

 ![](examples/narrow.png)